Content-based Wake-up for Energy-efficient and Timely Top-k IoT Sensing Data Retrieval: Optimization

 We are further interested in the scenario and region, in which applying \gls{cowu} is beneficial in terms of total energy consumption and \gls{k-qaoi}.
 Specifically, we investigate the maximum value of $k$, under which \gls{cowu} can satisfy the both the constraint of \gls{k-qaoi} $\gamma_{\mathrm{th}}$ and that of total energy consumption, denoted as $\epsilon_{\mathrm{th}}$, which can be formalized as:

-We resort to a heuristic approach as in Sec.~\ref{sec:Heuistic} to obtain the maximum value of $k$, in which results of average \gls{k-qaoi} and total energy consumption are evaluated for a wide range of parameters $\{\zeta, V_{\mathrm{th}}\}$.
-Here, we apply $p_{\mathrm{opt}}(w)$ in Eq.~\eqref{eq:p_opt} and select the value of $V_{\mathrm{th}}$ out of the range from 0 to 50 with a step of 2, and that of $\zeta$ out of the range from 50 to 500 with a step of 50 for the different number of nodes $N$.
+Because Eqs.~\eqref{eq:maximum_k_1}--\eqref{eq:maximum_k_3} are non-convex, we resort to the approximate solution as in Sec.~\ref{sec:Approximation} to obtain the maximum value of $k$, in which results of average \gls{k-qaoi} and total energy consumption are evaluated for a wide range of parameters $\{\zeta, V_{\mathrm{th}}\}$.
+Here, we apply the optimal dynamic transmission probability $p_{\mathrm{opt}}^{*}$ obtained in Eq.~\eqref{eq:dynamic_p}, and select the value of $V_{\mathrm{th}}$ out of the range from 0 to 50 with a step of 2, and that of $\zeta$ out of the range from 50 to 500 with a step of 50 for the different number of nodes $N$.